Migrating WordPress from Apache to OpenLiteSpeed with Docker

 Remove SiteGround leftovers from wp-config.php

-If you migrated from SiteGround hosting, you might have these lines sitting in your wp-config.php:
+If the site came from SiteGround hosting, you may find these lines in wp-config.php:

 @include_once('/var/lib/sec/wp-settings-pre.php'); // Added by SiteGround WordPress management system